DependingOnMood/FixedIncome/README.md

 # FixedIncome

-It's a application impletments the features listed in FINALfinalGUI_reqs.xls.
+It's an application implements the features listed in FINALfinalGUI_reqs.xls.

 Include calculate in VaRs, 2 year hedge, Daily Change by Issuer, Risk by Maturity, etc.